Docaro

 What is a Commercial Lease Assignment Agreement in the United States?

-A commercial lease assignment agreement is a legal document that enables the original tenant, known as the assignor, to transfer their entire interest in a commercial lease to a new party, called the assignee, in the context of US commercial real estate.
-This agreement outlines the terms under which the assignee assumes all rights, responsibilities, and obligations of the lease for the remaining term, including rent payments and maintenance duties.
-The primary purpose of lease assignment is to allow businesses to exit their lease commitments efficiently while ensuring continuity for the landlord and the property's operations.
+A commercial lease assignment agreement is a legal document that enables the transfer of a tenant's entire interest in a commercial lease from the original tenant, known as the assignor, to a new tenant, called the assignee, in the US commercial real estate market.
+This agreement ensures that the assignee assumes all rights, responsibilities, and obligations under the original lease for the remaining term, while the assignor is typically released from future liabilities upon landlord approval.

-When should you use a Commercial Lease Assignment Agreement, and when should you avoid it?
+When should you use a Commercial Lease Assignment Agreement?

 1